Seeking the region’s Heritage Angels

-Time us running out to find those who have played a special part in caring for, recording and celebrating South Lanarkshire’s heritage and historic environment.
+Time us running out to find those who have played a special part in caring for, recording and celebrating Dumfries and Galloway’s heritage and historic environment.

 And groups and individuals involved in heritage projects in the area are being urged to enter the Scottish Heritage Angel Awards before nominations close on Friday, June 29.

-Last year’s awards honoured a range of diverse projects across the country, from the restoration of the Grade A-listed former office of the Fairfield Shipbuilding & Engineering Company in Govan, to the full-scale reconstruction of an Iron Age roundhouse in Dumfries and Galloway.
+Last year’s awards honoured a range of diverse projects across the country, from the restoration of the Grade A-listed former office of the Fairfield Shipbuilding & Engineering Company in Govan, to the full-scale reconstruction of an Iron Age roundhouse by the Whithorn Trust.
+The roundhouse, near Whithorn, shows how people lived in Galloway in the fifth century BC and is based on the remains of a similar structure found during excavations at Black Loch of Myrton, which began in 2015

-The awards scheme, which this year will take place in Glasgow in October, is open to groups, individuals, volunteers and professionals across Scotland,
+The awards, which this year will take place in Glasgow in October, are open to groups, individuals, volunteers and professionals across Scotland.

 “I’m looking forward to this year’s nominations, which are sure to showcase the fantastic work being undertaken to support and promote our historic environment.”